CloudInn/concourse-hangouts-resource/README.md

 ### `out`: Post message to Hangouts chat room

-Posts the given message to Google Hangouts channel that is corresponding to the webhook.
-It additionally includes information from the current running build as `$BUILD_PIPELINE_NAME` which is the **pipeline name**, `$BUILD_NAME` which reflects the **build id** shown in Concourse Web UI, and `$BUILD_JOB_NAME` which is the **job name** as defined in the pipeline, both build id and job name belongs to the current build for the job the resource is used under.
+Posts the given message to a Google Hangouts Room that corresponds to the provided webhook.
+It includes information from the current running build such as the pipeline name, job name, and build number as defined in the pipeline.

 #### Parameters